MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_geometry.md

 `minecraft:geometry` is an `Identifier String` component that specifies the geometry description identifier to use to render this block.
 This identifier must match an existing geometry identifier in any of the currently loaded resource packs.

 ## UV Rotation (preview feature)
-In a future version of Minecraft (beyond 1.20.80), your geometry model can use a new `uv_rotation` attribute, in 90 degeree increments, to adjust the rotation of how UV textures apply to cube faces.
-See [the future preview geometry reference](../../../SchemasReference/Schemas/minecraftSchema_geometry_futurepreview.md) for more details.
+In version 1.21.0 of Minecraft, your geometry model can use a new `uv_rotation` attribute, in 90 degeree increments, to adjust the rotation of how UV textures apply to cube faces.
+See [the 1.21.0 geometry reference](../../../SchemasReference/Schemas/minecraftSchema_geometry_1.21.0.md) for more details.

 ## Default Value of the Component